falconry/falcon/docs/deploy/nginx-uwsgi.rst

   $ /home/myproject/venv/bin/uwsgi -c uwsgi.ini

-If everything goes well you should see something like this:
+If everything goes well, you should see something like this:

 ::